How To...

 Fastening systems/adhesives

-The fastening systems are also very important.
-If metal systems are used, it goes without saying that they must not rust in contact with water, but neither must they be attacked by the tannin in the wood and thus be weakened.
-Oak wood, which is very strong on the outside, is known for its tannin which attacks the metal.
-That is why stainless steel systems are recommended for fastening various oak elements.
+Fastening systems are also very important.
+If metal systems are used, it goes without saying that they must not rust in contact with water, but neither must they be attacked by the tannin in the wood and thus weakened.
+Oak wood, which is very tough on the outside, is known for the tannin that attacks the metal.
+This is why stainless steel systems are recommended for fastening the various oak components.

-There is a lot of use, even outdoors, of gluing wooden elements.
-Like the wood chosen, the adhesive must be suitable for the exterior.
-Depending on moisture resistance, adhesives are classified from 1 to 4 (D1-D4), D1 being the least resistant and D4 the most resistant.
-For exterior use D4 adhesives are recommended, D3 only if the construction is protected by awnings or other such systems.
-There are different types of adhesives that can be used outdoors, the strongest being D4 polyurethane or aracite (PVA polyvinyl adhesive).
+It is widely used, even outdoors, to glue wood elements.
+Like the wood chosen, the adhesive must be suitable for exterior use.
+Depending on their moisture resistance, adhesives are classified from 1 to 4 (D1-D4), D1 being the least resistant and D4 the most resistant.
+For exterior use, D4, D3 are recommended only if the construction is protected by awnings or other such systems.
+There are different types of adhesives that can be used outdoors, the strongest being D4 polyurethane or aracet (polyvinyl alcohol PVA adhesive).

 exterior resistant timber construction

-Without a strong coating on the outside, the wood will not be protected and the construction will deteriorate in a short time
+Without a hard exterior coating, the wood will not be protected and the construction will deteriorate in a short time

-To prolong the life of wood used outdoors, it is recommended to protect it with oil systems, varnishes or paints resistant to moisture and UV rays.
-As mentioned above, there are very hardy species that can stay outside for quite a long time without protection without rotting.
-There are also very hardy types of wood such as Kebony or Accoyaobtained by a special industrial impregnation with various substances.
-Ordinary impregnation, without structural modification of the wood, is quite widely used, as wood treated in this way is much more resistant than wood coated with varnish or paint.
+To prolong the life of wood used outdoors, it is advisable to protect it with systems of oils, varnishes or paints resistant to moisture and the sun's UV rays.
+As mentioned above, there are very hardy species that can stand outside for long enough without protection without rotting.
+There are also very resistant types of wood, such as Kebony or Accoya, obtained by special industrial impregnation with various substances.
+Ordinary impregnation, without structural modification of the wood, is quite widely used, as wood treated in this way is much more resistant than wood coated with varnishes or paints.
 But even these types of impregnated wood need surface protection.

 Wood can be protected with oils, lacquers, varnishes or paints.
 Of the natural oils, the most resistant is tung oil.
-Oil of Flax is not a very good choice because it is quickly washed away.
-Depending on how much rain falls in the area, it may need to be replanted every 3 months.
-A good choice is blends of the two oils because they provide protection for the wood, both inside and out.
+Oil of in is not a very good choice because it is quickly washed away by water.
+Depending on how much it rains in the area, it may need recoating every 3 months.
+Blends of the two oils are a good choice because they provide protection for the wood, both inside and out.

-Find out more about the most suitable outdoor systems here.
+Find more information on the most suitable outdoor systems here.

 exterior resistant timber construction